Nikkinoodl/Lomo/README.md

 The Gimp 3.0 version contains a re-usable workaround that enables the Gimp.Drawable.curves_spline method to be used in non-linear space.

-![XPro green effect applied to an industrial street scene](https://github.com/Nikkinoodl/Lomo/assets/17559271/922410dc-fc20-43a0-90b1-998d58269156)

-The XPro Green effect seen here involves appling curve splines to the red, green and blue channels in non-linear color space.

 The plugin allows the optional application of multiple effects from a single dialog, including: wide angle distortion, lens blur, focus blur, grain, overexposure, and sharpness.
 Contrast and saturation can also be changed.
-However, the real benefit of this plugin is allowing the application of an assortment of color effects, many of which are complex to perform manually.
+However, the true benefit of this plugin is to allow the application of an assortment of color effects, many of which are complex to perform manually and difficult to repeat accurately.
+For example:

+![XPro green effect applied to an industrial street scene](https://github.com/Nikkinoodl/Lomo/assets/17559271/922410dc-fc20-43a0-90b1-998d58269156)

+The XPro Green effect seen here involves appying different curve splines to each of the red, green and blue channels in non-linear color space.

 ![XPro LAB effect applied to a wooded scene](https://github.com/user-attachments/assets/32437e66-117f-4663-826f-ce8e33728ec1)

-XPro LAB
+The XPro LAB effect seen here involves decomposing the image into LAB channels.
+A levels-stretch in linear space is performed on the A and B channels followed by a gamma correction, then the A and B channels are recomposed back into the original image.

 To install, download the file and place it in the appropriate folder location.
 You can find this by selecting Edit/Preferences then navigating to Folder->Scripts (for the Gimp 2.10 script) or Folder->Plugins (for the Gimp 3.0 plugin) from the GIMP menu.
 If you have not already done do, it is much easier to find these folders if you make them visible — in Windows, you can do this from the menu bar in File Explorer.